H2CO3/Sparkling/doc/jsapi.md

 Mapping between Sparkling and JavaScript types:

 	nil        ->   undefined or null
 	bool       ->   boolean
 	number     ->   number
 	string     ->   string
-	array		->	  Array or Object
+	array      ->   Array
+	hashmap    ->   Object
 	function   ->   function
 	userinfo   ->   SparklingUserInfo object

 The mapping between the first four types is mostly self-explanatory.
 If `nil` is returned from Sparkling code, it will always be converted to `undefined`.
 You can, however, pass either `undefined` or `null` to Sparkling from JS -- both values will be translated to `nil`.

-Sparkling arrays are returned to JavaScript as an `Array` object if they only contain integral keys between `[0...sizeof array)`, else they are returned as a generic `Object` instance that functions as a hash table.
+Sparkling arrays are returned to JavaScript as an `Array` object.
+Hashmaps are converted to a generic `Object` instance that functions as a hash table.

-If a Sparkling array contains keys other than numbers or strings, an exception is thrown.
+If a Sparkling hashmap contains keys other than numbers or strings, an exception is thrown.

-The inverse mapping is conceptually simpler: a JavaScript `Array` object is mapped to a Sparkling array with 0-based contiguous integral keys, any other object is converted to an array with string keys.
+The inverse mapping is also conceptually simple: a JavaScript `Array` object is mapped to a Sparkling array, any other object is converted to a hashmap with string keys.

-One thing to note is that the conversion between Sparkling and JavaScript arrays and objects is quite expensive, so it's best to reduce the number of repeated conversions.
-One should do most of their computations in one language or another, then transfer the results preferably once when the two runtimes need to exchange data.
+One thing to note is that the conversion between Sparkling and JavaScript arrays, hashmaps and objects is quite expensive, so it's best to reduce the number of repeated conversions.
+One should do most of their computation in one language or another, then transfer the results, preferably only once, when the two runtimes need to exchange data.

 Sparkling and JavaScript functions can interoperate without any further effort.
 A Sparkling function, when returned to JS-land, is wrapped into a JavaScript